 A bata de cola can be a skirt or a dress.
 A skirt is more practical for classes and rehearsals, both skirt and dress look great on stage.
 I will concentrate on the skirt part since it is there where the bata de cola differs from other flamenco outfits.

 The skirt consists of 6 panels with the back part ending in a “cola” i.e. tail.
-Pattern pieces look something like this: .The “cola” can be longer or shorter but most often the length of the back seam, from waist to the end of the “cola”, will be a little more than the dancer’s height.
+Pattern pieces look something like this: .The “cola” can be longer or shorter but most often the length of the back seam, from waist to the end of the “cola”, will be a somewhat more than the dancer’s height.

 Looks aren’t everything; a bata de cola needs to be fit for dancing.
 To make sure it allows for the required movements and doesn’t flip over a few points need to be taken into consideration:

 - Material A bata de cola is generally fully lined, right to the “tip of the tail” in order to achieve the necessary

 stiffness and weight.
 Fabric choice is up to you but keep in mind that a light weight outer fabric requires a heavier material for the lining, perhaps even two layers of lining.
 If the bata de cola doesn’t have enough “body” it will collapse and flip over while dancing.
 Check out Flamenco Fabrics – What to Buy for more tips on choosing fabric.

 - Weight A bata de cola needs some weight.
 Without it it won’t move well.
 That said, there are very light weight bata de colas that work wonderfully for certain dances.
 One thing is certain, if it is too heavy it becomes difficult to manage.
 What exact weight is right is a matter of personal preference and also depends on the way dance.
 They key is to find the ideal balance between weight and body in order to manage the bata de cola the way you want.